Ala Kul Lake Itinerary

 What is Ala Kul Lake trek and is it worth visiting?

 Ala Kul Lake is located about 20 kilometers from Karakol and has an altitude around 3500 meters above sea level.
 The still surface of the lake with shades of turquoise shines in the sunlight while the mountains surrounding it are absolutely breathtaking and of course worth visiting.
-My opinion is that Ala Kul Lake was the most beautiful lake which we have ever seen.
+My opinion is that Ala Kul Lake was the most beautiful lake we have ever seen.

 Ala Kul Lake | View of Ala Kul trek in Kyrgyzstan

-The trek is very interesting itself because as you go up the terrain changes a lot so you can see different mountain types and landscape variety.
+The trek is very interesting because as you go up the terrain changes a lot so you can see different mountain types and landscape variety.
 It is incredible that in 3 days you can see beautiful green valleys, rocky hills, waterfalls, rivers, mountain passes, glaciers, slippery sandy roads (unfortunately) and even more!

 The Ala Kul hike is relatively straightforward.
 This trail is well-known among both locals and tourists, so you’re unlikely to be completely alone if you need any help.
 The path is clearly marked in nature and on maps, making navigation quite easy and reassuring.